RicinApp/Ricin/ReadMe.md

 That's why I wrote this statement, donations are not always about money, you can also donate me some love, feedbacks, report the bugs you've seen, contribute to the code, pay me a bear (wuups, a beer, eheh).

-Of course if you really wish to give me some money for that work, i won't reject it.
-But before donating money, ask yourself "Do he really merits that money?
+Of course if you really wish to give me some money for that work, I won't reject it.
+But before donating money, ask yourself "Does he really merit that money?
 Do I believe in privacy enough to give some cents to this crazy guy?".
 If you can answer both by **yes**, then here are how you can make a donation:

 ###### Bitcoin
 Yep, Bitcoin is my favourite way of handling donations.
 Why?
-Cuz their is no fees, no central authority, no bullshit taxes.
+Cuz there are no fees, no central authority, no bullshit taxes.

 * Here's my Bitcoin donation address: **16NAwHmK9HwqJzgbpsNgjpsHE18Z8rvFsv**